Storage time requirements for lithium batteries

 - Lithium battery energy storage discharge time

-- Comparison of commonly used energy storage lithium batteries
+- How is the quality of energy storage lithium batteries